BerniceTran/Grocery-List-Management/GroupProject/Design-Team/design-discussion.md

 ## Section 2: Team Design

 **Completed Design:**
+![alt text][team-design]

 	Commonalities:
-		1. Largely, I feel all four of our designs are similar.
-Are real life UMLs more broken out like Ricardo's or more grouped together like Naz's? -Daniel
+		1. [List Similarities Here]
 	Differences:
 		1. [List Differences Here]
 	Other Notes:
-		1. [List Notes Here]
+		1. Largely, I feel all four of our designs were similar.
+Are real life UMLs more broken out like Ricardo's or more grouped together like Naz's? -Daniel

 ---